snap-stanford/snap-python/doc/source/reference/basic.rst

 .. class:: TFlt()
            TFlt(val)

-   Returns a new TFlt initialized with the value specified by optional parameter val.
-If no value is given, the TFlt object is initialized with the default value 0.
+   Returns a new :class:`TFlt` initialized with the value specified by optional parameter val.
+If no value is given, the :class:`TFlt` object is initialized with the default value 0.
-   In Snap.py, TFlt is automatically converted to Python type :class:`float`.
+   In Snap.py, :class:`TFlt` is automatically converted to Python type :class:`float`.

-   Below is a list of public functions supported by the TFlt class:
+   Below is a list of public functions supported by the :class:`TFlt` class:

      .. describe:: GetMemUsed()

-        Returns the size of the TFlt object in bytes.
+        Returns the size in bytes.

      .. describe:: GetPrimHashCd()

-        Returns the primary hash code for the TFlt object.
+        Returns the primary hash code for the float object.

      .. describe:: GetSecHashCd()

-        Returns the secondary hash code for the TFlt object.
+        Returns the secondary hash code for the float object.

      .. describe:: IsNan()

-        Returns a bool indicating whether the value stored in the TFlt is NaN - not a number.
+        Returns a bool indicating whether the float is NaN - not a number.

      .. describe:: IsNum()

-        Returns a bool indicating whether the value stored in the TFlt is a valid number.
+        Returns a bool indicating whether the float is a valid number.

-   Below is a list of static functions supported by the TFlt class:
+   Below is a list of static functions supported by the :class:`TFlt` class:

      .. describe::  Abs(val)